TxSSC

 Committee Responsibilities

-Participate in the development and implementation of the district’s emergency plans by ensuring they are consistent with the district’s EOP and reflect the specific campus, facility, or support service needs that exist.
+Participate in the development and implementation of the district’s emergency plans by ensuring they are consistent with the district’s EOP.

-Provide, periodically to the board of trustees and district administration, recommendations to update the district’s EOP according to the best practices identified by the Texas Education Agency, the Texas School Safety Center (TxSSC), or an individual in the TxSSC’s Safety and Security Consultant Registry (a clearinghouse to track qualified third-party auditors for the state of Texas available to school districts, open-enrollment charter schools, and junior colleges).
+Provide periodically to the board of trustees and district administration, recommendations to update the district’s EOP according to the best practices identified by the Texas Education Agency, the Texas School Safety Center, or an individual in the TxSSC’s Registry.

-Supply any campus, facility, or support services information required to the district for the completion of their safety and security audit, safety and security audit report, or any other report required to be submitted to the TxSSC.
+Supply any campus, facility, or support services information required to the district for completion of their safety and security audit, safety and security audit report, or any other report required to be submitted to the Texas School Safety Center.

 Consult with local law enforcement agencies on how to increase their presence near district campuses.